Michael DeBakey: Postwar surgical career

 DeBakey joined the faculty of Baylor University College of Medicine (now known as the Baylor College of Medicine) in 1948, serving as chairman of the surgical department until 1993.
 DeBakey was president of the college from 1969 to 1979, and served as its chancellor from 1979 to January 1996, when he was named chancellor emeritus.
 He was Olga Keith Wiess and Distinguished Service Professor in the Michael E. DeBakey Department of Surgery at Baylor College of Medicine and director of the DeBakey Heart Center for research and public education at Baylor College of Medicine and Houston Methodist Hospital.

 DeBakey was a member of the medical advisory committee of the Hoover Commission and was chairman of the President's Commission on Heart Disease, Cancer and Stroke during the Johnson Administration.
 He worked in numerous capacities to improve national and international standards of health care.
 Among his numerous consultative appointments, he served 3 terms on the National Heart, Lung, and Blood Advisory Council of the National Institutes of Health.

 DeBakey hired surgeon Denton Cooley at Baylor College of Medicine in 1951.
 They collaborated until Cooley's resignation from his faculty position at the college in 1969.

 Death of the Shah of Iran

 In 1980 DeBakey was a consultant in the care of Mohammad Reza Pahlavi, the exiled Shah of Iran, who was in the terminal stages of lymphoma.
 Due to hypersplenism, the Shah underwent splenectomy in Cairo on March 28, 1980, with DeBakey supervising a team of surgeons.
 At operation, the Shah was found to be harboring widely metastatic disease.
-Several complications developed in the postoperative period, including a subphrenic abscess and pneumonia.
-Although these were successfully treated, the Shah succumbed from his malignancy on July 27.
+Several complications developed during the surgery such as an injury to the tail of the pancreas that led to complications in the postoperative period, including a subphrenic abscess and pneumonia.
+He died due to complications after surgery.